mahbubul-alam-sabuj/tesenso.io-upgrade-guide/README.md

 sudo nano /usr/share/thingsboard/conf/thingsboard.conf
 ```

-after updating it save it by ctrl + 0 followed enter. and ctrl + x to close it.
+after updating it save it by ctrl + 0 followed by enter. and ctrl + x to close it.
 ***

 **Execute the upgrade script**